rails/webpacker/README.md

 const { environment } = require('webpacker')

-// Get a pre-configured plugin environment.plugins.get("ExtractText") // Is an ExtractTextPlugin instance
+// Get a pre-configured plugin environment.plugins.get('ExtractText') // Is an ExtractTextPlugin instance

 // Add an additional plugin of your choosing environment.plugins.add('Fancy', new MyFancyWebpackPlugin)